Girl Wash Your Face Book Review

 Write Your Lies and Recognize Them For What They Are: LIES

 If I’m being honest, this is not something I love sharing with others.
 Insecurity really stinks.
-This is the first time I’ve done this exercise of writing down lies that I have personally believed for so long.
-Goodness can I be mean to myself!
+This is the first time I’ve done this kind of exercise as suggested in a book.
+I just couldn’t shake the importance of writing down and evaluating lies that I have personally believed for so long… Goodness can I be mean to myself!
 I’m sharing with you from a place of humility and realness.
 I have wrote my list intentionally with truth splattered all over it.
-While you read this list, take note of lies that you have subscribed to in your own personal life?
+While you read this list, take note of lies that you have subscribed to in your own personal life.

 Lies I’ve Personally Subscribed to